-Top 8 Smart Hacks for Getting a Better Night’s Sleep
+8 Clever Ways to Getting a Better Night’s Sleep

-We spend a third of our lives asleep, so it’s no wonder that we get frustrated when we can’t get to sleep, or have restless nights.
+We spend a third of our lives asleep, so it’s no wonder we get frustrated when we can’t fall asleep, or have restless nights.
 A bad night’s sleep can ruin your day, and we all find ourselves getting tired and irritable when we haven’t slept the whole night through.

 If you’re watching bright screens before bed, you might as well wave goodbye to the rest you need.